 A Terrifying Tour Of This Haunted Prison Near Nashville Is Not For The Faint Of Heart

-This scary story revolves completely around a castle-esque prison, abandoned, clinging to the western edge of Nashville, Tennessee.
+Go on a Nashville prison tour with us and read this scary story of a castle-esque prison, abandoned, clinging to the western edge of Nashville, Tennessee.
 It’s the Tennessee State Prison.
 Crumbling since its closure in 1992, the spot was most famously used for exterior shots in, “The Green Mile,” a movie of Tom Hanks fame.
 It’s an eerie spot that instigates wonder amongst Nashvillians, and a bit of morbid curiosity.

 Want to see a bit more?
 Check this out!

 Though you need a special permit to visit or film here, you can definitely do a drive by.
-Here’s where it’s located – now it’s just up to you to find it.
+Do you love visiting haunted places in Nashville?